khrissianjoi/CA208/SoftwareTesting.md

 Failurs sometimes will be called a _'problem'_, _'incident'_, _'issue'_.
 example: products that are _too hard_ to use or _too slow_ (when a user experiences a problem)

+<b>Exit Criteria</b> is to define when to stop testing, such as at the end of a test level or when a set of tests has a specific goal.
+Evaluating exit criteria is the activity where test execution is assessed against the defined objectives.
+Exit criteria should be objective and measurable
+- all tests run successfully
+- all faults found are fixed and re-tested
+- coverage target (set and) met
+- time (or cost) limit exceeded
+If exit criteria are met, the software/system can be released to the next test phase or production.

 A developer makes an ERROR → ... and injects a DEFECT into the software → ... and the fault causes software to FAIL.

 <b>Software Testing</b> is the systematic exploration of a component/system with the main aim of finding and reporting defects.